quackduck/uniclip/README.md

 ```sh
 pkg install termux-api
 ```
-## Windows
+### Windows

 Just grab a precompiled binary from this [directory](dist)

+## Any other business

-# Have a question, idea or just want to share something?
+Have a question, idea or just want to share something?
 Head over to [Discussions](https://github.com/quackduck/uniclip/discussions)

+Thanks to [Aaryan](https://github.com/aaryanporwal) for the idea!